Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEnginePage-WebAction-ViewSource-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 32
-    :digest: 2778dbcdf9238637ea51b61d7d3d052f
+    :digest: 38a3b2d75ef6c010bfe892edecebe270

 Show the source of the current page in a new tab.
-Requires implementation of createWindow() or newWindowRequested().
+Requires implementation of :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.createWindow` or :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.newWindowRequested`.